 IBM relies too much on its reputation as a forerunner for tech and cloud-based computing.
 It has earned that title for several decades before the likes of Google and Amazon barged in.

-Though very niched in their offering and type of clients they might lose out on market share once the newer CSPs start to offer more robust products and compliance services like theirs.
+They might lose out on market share once the newer CSPs start to offer more robust products and compliance services like theirs.

 Their high security and complex system come at a premium so designed for or rather restricted to wealthy companies essentially.
 The hosting option (main server locations) looks limited and restricted to geographical areas primarily within the US and EU.

 Be wary of clandestine terminology such as ‘unlimited archiving/storage’ even with a paid subscription.
 This usually refers to storing data at rest and not the ability to constantly and unlimitedly sync files.